 The Yale Center for British Art oversees an active research program through which it promotes and fosters the scholarship of all aspects of British art and material culture.
 It is the Center’s aim to support and generate research that is both interdisciplinary in nature and international in scope.

 The Center is also active in the publishing of research, and collaborates with Yale University Press on publications accompanying major exhibitions.
-In conjunction with the Paul Mellon Center for Studies in British Art, the Center is responsible for Studies in British Art, an ongoing series of essay volumes published by Yale University Press and the new online journal British Art Studies.
+In conjunction with the Paul Mellon Centre for Studies in British Art, the Yale Center is responsible for Studies in British Art, an ongoing series of essay volumes published by Yale University Press and the new online journal British Art Studies.